freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1572.1

 Add an `s` at the end of the commit message so it is `feat: add column references`.
+When you are done, save the file and exit Nano.

 #### HINTS

-- HINTS
+- Save and exit the file by pressing `ctrl+x` then `y` then `enter`

 ## 1575. git log oneline